 Screening for Illness

-Everyone entering Northwestern Medicine hospitals and outpatient centers will be screened for fever and asked about COVID-19 symptoms.
-Some patients who are having surgeries or procedures also undergo more thorough testing prior to their arrival.
+- Patients with inpatient surgeries or procedures undergo thorough testing prior to their arrival.
 Anyone exhibiting symptoms will be triaged for care or asked to return home.

 Everyone must maintain a distance of at least 6 feet from each other unless they are giving or receiving direct patient care.
 This policy is supported with: